Starting a BC Business for Newcomers

 Small Business BC has resources, tools and services to support your new small business:

-- ‘ask an expert’ – request one on one consultation with professionals who know how to set up and run a small business: lawyer, accountant, human resources professional, social media expert
+- ‘ask an expert’ – request one on one consultation with professionals who know how to set up and run a small business: lawyer, accountant, market research

 - workshops and seminars developed for small business, covering marketing to accounting to sales and more